Leverage all your data with Dynamic Pricing

 - It is also important to follow up on the results of your actions – you might want to check if the rules you use to define the prices are optimal.
 You can also test various repricing rules.

-What pricing automation rules can be used?
+Which pricing automation rules can be used?

 The rules for automatic pricing frequently depend on the nature of the particular industry, company or sales channel.
 Below, we have provided examples of the most popular rules: